Ebola virus disease in Mali: Containment efforts

 In October, the Fousseyni Daou Hospital developed an Ebola management plan.
 The Governor of Kayes closed all the schools in Kayes and urged all residents to strictly observe hygiene recommendations to help stop the spread of disease.
 The Mali ministry of health has joined with tribal leaders to launch an information campaign.
-They also set up a telephone hotline for Ebola information.The phone line allows people to hear information, as the literacy rate in Mali is about 30-40 percent.

 As a result of the efforts to spread Ebola information, concern about the disease has resulted in some changes in traditional practices.
 Some Malians have begun to change their burial rituals, to greet others by waving rather than shaking hands, and to avoid eating from the same dish, as is typically done throughout Africa.

 Earlier in the year, before the disease had broken out in Mali, a biosafety level-3 laboratory was set up in Bamako to prepare for the possibility of an outbreak.
 Previous to the ability to diagnose Ebola in Mali, samples needed to be sent out, taking three weeks for confirmation "while panic and rumor spread on the streets of the capital and frightened patients sat in quarantine."
 With the installation of the new laboratory, samples can be processed in only a few hours.

 On 25 October, the United Nations Humanitarian Air Service delivered a shipment of about one ton of medical supplies by air to help Mali.
 Doctors without Borders / Medecins sans Frontieres dispatched a team to Mali late October, to provide technical support to the Ministry of Health.
 The country shares an 800-kilometer border with Guinea which it continues to monitor.